 Robert Silvers became a photo mosaic artist.
 His artworks include portraits of famous people like Marylin Monroe, but also artistic manipulations of classic paintings.
 He interpreted Vermeer's "The Girl with the Peal Earring" and Botticelli's "The Birth of Venus“ in a new and artistc way.

 What kinds of photo mosaics are there?

 Today there are many different ways to create photo mosaics.
 But only are few are used.
 A complex ordering of the individual photos is usually seen as attractive.
 That way the effect that a perfect main image is created out of chaotic structures is stronger.
-The facination with photo mosaics is based on that contrast.
+The facination with mosaic photos is based on that contrast.

 Mosaics made out of portrait and landscape format photos are getting more popular.
 They give the image complexity and a more authentic feel, since photographers often use a mix of portrait and landscape photos.

-If only landscape format photos are provided, the mosaic will be created out of lines of photos.
+If only landscape format photos are provided, the mosaic will be formed out of lines of photos.
 The photos can be organized in different ways, however.

 How is the main mosaic image created?

 Today there are three main ways to create an image out of smaller images:

 - The individual images are given a color tone and are organized into the mosaic.
 That way each photo is used like an antique mosaic stone.
 A classic tile mosaic is made- but using photos.
 This method also works with only one photo.